Copyright © 1999–2018 FastMail Pty Ltd

 DNS also allows other record types which are used for less commonly used services.
 We support adding custom DNS entries of types: A, AAAA, CNAME, LOC, MX, NAPTR, NS, SRV, SSHFP, TXT.

 If you don't specify custom DNS settings for a domain, then our name servers will publish a set of records for your domain.
-These can be viewed at Settings → Domains then editing your domain.
+These can be viewed at Settings → Domains then editing your domain and following the "Show DNS settings" link.

 If you know exactly what you want to do, then the domain settings screen will let you create arbitrary DNS A, MX, etc. records for your domain or subdomains, allowing you to specify exactly what DNS records to publish for the domains you have set up at FastMail.